Thegaijin/cp4-aws/README.md

 The above command runs the packer template to build the image.
 You should replace the ami_id and region place holders with the ami_id and region of your choice.

 Once the image has been created head over to the AMIs, your the new image will be under `My AMIs`.
 Launch an instance from that image.
 Follow the instructions above under the [Instructions for CP3 deployment](https://github.com/Thegaijin/cp4-aws#instructions-for-cp3-deployment) section to create the instance.

+### Create NAT instance image

+Make sure you are in the `packer-ansible folder` then run the command below

+`packer build -var 'ami_id=<pre-existing-image-id>' -var 'region=<your-region-of-choice>' nat-template.json`

+The above command runs the packer template to build the image.
+You should replace the ami_id and region place holders with the ami_id and region of your choice.